Truax Facility Room B1240

 Have you signed up to receive WolfPack Alerts from Madison College?

-If you have, you know it's the first place you'll learn about campus closures, potentially threatening incidents, weather emergencies and other urgent information you need to know, now.
+If you have, you know it's the first place you'll learn about campus closures, potentially threatening incidents, weather emergencies and other urgent information you need to know.

-For the fastest up to date news be sure to sign up for WolfPack Alerts.
-Registration is easy and takes about a minute.
-WolfPack Alerts enable Madison College students, faculty and staff to receive text messages on their mobile devices or via email as emergent news breaks.
+For the fastest up to date news, be sure to sign up for WolfPack Alerts.
+Registration is easy and takes about a minute on your mobile device.
+WolfPack Alerts enable Madison College students, faculty and staff to receive messages on their mobile devices in addition to via Madison College Email.
+During a WolfPack alert, updates and messages will also appear on College owned phones, TV monitors and Madison College social media.

 Also, be sure to follow us on Facebook.